iamsukanta/docker-novice-to-ninza-with-practical-examples-and-resources/README.md

 ![vm vs docker](Images/VM%20vs%20Docker.png)

+**Virtual Machine**
+> A VM is a software emulation of a full physical computer.
+- Each VM has its own OS (called guest OS).
+- It runs on top of a hypervisor.
+- You can run multiple VMs on a single physical machine.

 **Docker**
 > Docker is a platform that uses containers to run applications in lightweight, isolated environments.
 - Containers share the host OS kernel, unlike VMs.
 - Each container packages only the app and its dependencies.
 - Uses Docker Engine (not a hypervisor).

-**VM**
-> A VM is a software emulation of a full physical computer.
-- Each VM has its own OS (called guest OS).
-- It runs on top of a hypervisor.
-- You can run multiple VMs on a single physical machine.

 ## Docker components